-|Persuasion & Speech Communication (COMM5532)||15 credits (0.125 EFTS)||To enable the student to understand the principles of rhetoric and speech communication in today’s world.
+|Rhetoric and Persuasion (COMM5532)||15 credits (0.125 EFTS)||To enable the student to understand the principles of rhetoric and speech communication in today’s world.
 Students will develop knowledge and skill in the methods and theory of rhetoric and persuasion based on an understanding of the ethical implications of persuasion.
 Students will also apply their knowledge and skills to speech communication and the varying contexts in which persuasive oral strategies can be utilised.|

-|Professional Writing (COMM5542)||15 credits (0.125 EFTS)||To enable students to think critically and communicate effectively for business purposes in such modes as the presentation of proposals and reports, and to conduct basic research procedures.
-It prepares students for successful management of communication applications in the business environment.|
+|Professional Writing (COMM5542)||15 credits (0.125 EFTS)||To enable students to think critically and communicate effectively for academic and business purposes in such modes as the presentation of proposals and reports, and to conduct basic research procedures.
+It prepares students for successful management of communication applications in the academic and business environment.|

-|Communicating in a Changing World (COMM5544)||15 credits (0.125 EFTS)||To enable the student to understand and apply a range of communication theories and concepts to diverse and dynamic environments.|
+|Fundamentals of Communication (COMM5544)||15 credits (0.125 EFTS)||To enable the student to understand and apply a range of communication theories and concepts to diverse and dynamic environments.|

-|Introduction to Event Management (COMM6500)||15 credits (0.125 EFTS)||To enable students to understand the concept and elements of event management, the components of an event feasibility study, the significance of sponsorship and the purpose of an operational plan for the event industry.
+|Event Management (COMM6500)||15 credits (0.125 EFTS)||To enable students to understand the concept and elements of event management, the components of an event feasibility study, the significance of sponsorship and the purpose of an operational plan for the event industry.
 Students will learn to prepare an event feasibility study, an effective sponsorship proposal and produce an event operational plan for implementation in an event industry environment.|

-|Intercultural Communication (COMM6531)||15 credits (0.125 EFTS)||To enable students to develop a methodology for learning about culture, assess the influences of culture on communication, and acquire competencies to work in an intercultural setting, from New Zealand to a variety of international contexts.
+|Managing Diversity (COMM6531)||15 credits (0.125 EFTS)||To enable students to develop a methodology for learning about culture, assess the influences of culture on communication, and acquire competencies to work in an intercultural setting, from New Zealand to a variety of international contexts.
 Students also develop an understanding of models of bicultural/intercultural communication in various workplace settings.|

-|Interpersonal Communication (COMM6532)||15 credits (0.125 EFTS)||To enable students to explore the various ways that communication functions in both social and personal relationships.
+|Managing Relationships (COMM6532)||15 credits (0.125 EFTS)||To enable students to explore the various ways that communication functions in both social and personal relationships.
 Students will be able to analyse a range of relational contexts including friendship, marriage and family relationships, and the workplace.|

-|Communication Ethics (COMM6534)||15 credits (0.125 EFTS)||To enable students to use classical and contemporary models of ethical decision- making to analyse typical media and organisational communication dilemmas.
+|Understanding Ethics (COMM6534)||15 credits (0.125 EFTS)||To enable students to use classical and contemporary models of ethical decision- making to analyse typical media and organisational communication dilemmas.
 By the end of the course, students will have developed a broad understanding of the inherently ethical role played by organisations within society because of their communication of values to, and interactions with, a wide variety of audiences.|

 |Public Relations (COMM6535)||15 credits (0.125 EFTS)||To enable an understanding of the theory and practice of public relations and its strategic importance as a key component of any organisation’s management decision making.
 Students will apply their knowledge to a range of real world settings, and plan and implement a public relations campaign.|

-|News Writing for the Media (COMM6537)||15 credits (0.125 EFTS)||To develop an understanding of sound news writing practice.|
+|Professional News Writing (COMM6537)||15 credits (0.125 EFTS)||To develop an understanding of sound news writing practice.|

 |Event Production (COMM7500)||15 credits (0.125 EFTS)||To enable students to examine the critical elements associated with the production of an event.
 Students will address key concepts of event production and apply their learning to engage in the communication and co-ordination of an event to professional standards of compliance, presentation and evaluation.|